shawn-mcgee/Jasper/README.md

-### What is Jasper?
+## What is Jasper?

 Jasper is a Java game engine.
-Jasper does not make significant architectural decisions on behalf of the developer.
-Instead, Jasper seeks to expose a high quality, internally consistent interface.
+Or at least I tell myself that is what it will be when it grows up.
+In its current state, the project is arguably still in its infancy, but it contains a rudimentary yet robust feature set that is constantly growing.

+The project's namesake comes from the semi-precious, sedimentary mineral known as Jasper; more specifically, the slow and accumulative nature of the gemstone's formation.
+Despite my best efforts, I am fortunate enough to have a loving family and a full-time job that keep me busy.
+Crucially, I have known from the beginning that progress would be similarly sedimentary, and that perhaps with enough time and effort, my little rock would also be a semi-precious mineral someday.
+So, the name seemed to be a proper fit.

-### Why is Jasper?
+## Why is Jasper?

-Generally speaking, Java is not the first language that comes to mind when thinking about game development, but I believe that is because Java game development is an under-served niche.
+Generally speaking, Java is not the first language that comes to mind when thinking about game development, but I believe that is because Java game development represents an under-served niche.
+I believe the Java ecosystem lacks the tools to make game design accessible to both artists and programmers.
+It is my hope to someday fill this perceived need with a suite of Java based tools.

-### Features
+## Features

-Jasper comes with a lightweight logging utility called Debug.
+Jasper comes with a lightweight logging utility called `Debug`.

 ```java
 package com.example;